-Even those who claim allegiance to Christ have a bit to show in spiritual fruit
+Even those who claim allegiance to Christ have a bit to show in spiritual fruit.

 There was a time when Christians, both young and old, conducted themselves in a manner representative of the transforming power of Christ.
 Barna Group states that 77% of people surveyed say religion is losing its influence on American life.
 Of the people surveyed, 56% believe the Bible doesn’t have enough influence on American society today.

 The descent of Christianity doesn’t stop there.
-It’s becoming increasingly difficult to identify a Christian publically when by all appearances they appear no different than those who are not.
+It’s becoming increasingly difficult to identify a Christian publicly when by all appearances they appear no different than those who are not.
 Doesn’t the Bible remind us in Romans 12:1-2 to not conform to this world?
-Many professing Christians align themselves to a mix of moral relativism and metaphysical worldviews rather than subscribe to a biblical worldview on the basis that they don’t believe the Bible is God’s spoken word.
+Many professing Christians align themselves with a mix of moral relativism and metaphysical worldviews rather than subscribe to a biblical worldview on the basis that they don’t believe the Bible is God’s spoken word.
 Many professing Christians are not familiar enough with the gospel to be transformed by it, much less share it with someone.

 The question asked by many is what can the New Testament Church do to turn this around?
 Should churches today develop yet another ministry to address the counterfeit Christianity plaguing the body of Christ?
 Should Christian heritage and Christian living become emphasized by a new Sunday school curriculum?